IBM/ibm-satellite-storage/README.md

                  devicePaths:
                     - /dev/xvde
    ```
-1. Once you get your development environment, test your deployment.
+1. Test your deployment.
    1. From `IBM Cloud Console` -> `Satellite` -> `Configurations` -> `Create Configuration`
    1. From `IBM Cloud Console` -> `Satellite` -> `Configurations` -> `Select the Configuration` -> `Add version and upload the deployment yaml`
    1. From the `IBM Cloud Console` -> `Satellite` -> `Configurations` -> `Select the Configuration` -> `Create Subscription`
    1. Verify that the resources are deployment to the cluster.
    1. Create a PVC and run the sniff test using the IBM Provides test bucket to make sure deployment is working as expected.

-1. After you have verified your template in the development environment, [create an issue in this repo.](https://github.com/IBM/ibm-satellite-storage/issues).
-Review the formatting of the [example issue](https://github.com/IBM/ibm-satellite-storage/issues/17).
+1. After you have verified your template in the development environment, update the issue.
 Include the following information in your issue and ensure that you remove any secrets from your files.
    1. Your `deployment.yaml` file.
    1. An example`pvc.yaml` file.
    1. An example `app.yaml`.